-NS 341 Human Anatomy and Physiology Spring.
-4 credits.
-Letter grade only.
+NS 341 Human Anatomy and Physiology Lab

 Spring.
 4 credits.
 Letter grade only.
 Prerequisites: college biology; NS 115 recommended.
-Laboratory preregistration required in 309 MVR during preregistration.
 Limit 120.
-Lec M W F 12:20; lab W or R or F, 9:05-11:00 or 2:30-4:25.
 V. Utermohlen.
+Lec W F 12:20; lab W or R or F, 9:05-11:00 or 2:30-4:25.

-Introduction to human anatomy and physiology with particular emphasis on aspects of relevance to the nutrition sciences and medicine.
+Introduction to human anatomy and physiology with particular emphasis on aspects of relevance to nutrition sciences and medicine.
 All major organ systems will be covered.
-Laboratories will emphasize location, recognition, and description of anatomical structures.
-Testing of physiological functions will focus on the tests with nutritional and medical relevance.
+Laboratories will emphasize location, recognition, and description of anatomical structures and testing of physiological function with an emphasis on tests of nutritional and medical relevance.